 We’ve bought into society’s sales pitch that we need more, different, or better to be at peace.
 Once we achieve that “thing,” all will be well.

 So the first step in awakening is literally to feel and answer the call within that knows better - the little voice that says something has to shift and the shift has to come from within.

 Something within us has to shift

-Something inside begins to nudge us into realizing that the truth is better than just a momentary reprieve from striving, grasping, craving, and clinging.
+There is something inside that begins to nudge us into realizing that the truth is better than just a momentary reprieve from striving, grasping, craving, and clinging.
 Something is telling us that it’s time to break free from the delusion to try to feel better in the moment.
 If we’re aware, we begin to realize something deep inside us wants the truth more than it wants to feel good.

 And for most on the spiritual path, it’s the uncomfortable stuff from our pasts and our suffering about it that is actually the catalyst to our awakening.